Dual Momentum, discovered and popularized by Gary Antonacci, is one of the investment strategies that I endorse and personally use.

 Gary Antonacci advocates a 12-month lookback period when sharing his strategy with the investing public.
 However, he also has made it clear he offers more responsive programs to institutional investors which purchase his services as a investment consultant.

 Academic papers have evaluated lookback periods quite intensively.
-While the exact conclusion can depend on the asset being evaluated and the time frame used for the academic analysis, it is generally agreed that a lookback period between 3 months and 12 months can be effective.
+While the exact conclusion can depend on the asset being evaluated and the time frame used for the academic analysis, it is generally agreed that a lookback period between 3 months and 12 months can offer a momentum based advantage for investors.
 This is to say, assets which have outperformed in the past three to twelve months continue outperforming relative to other assets for some future time.

 At the end of the day, you need to choose a standard metric that works generally well across all assets being evaluated.